 The goal of the CIA is to get rid of Fidel, so when he comes to New York, Beatriz is to get close to him, to attract his attention so that she can later get a chance to kill him.
 She convinces her parents that she is going to visit a prestigious family in the Hamptons using an invitation devised by Dwyer.

 When she shows up at Fidel’s hotel, bypassing the demonstrating crowds, she’s successful at catching Fidel’s attention but leaves the gathering once his interest is peaked.
 Back at the hotel, she heads to the bar to get a drink.

 Sitting at the bar, Nick shows up.
 After spending the night together, Nick and Beatriz enjoy spending time together during the rest of her visit.

 Back in Palm Beach

-At a party in March, where Beatriz doesn’t expect Nick and his fiance to be because he said he would be in Washington, she runs into to couple.
-She’s wearing Nick’s bracelet, and regrets the choice to wear it that night.
+At a party in March, where Beatriz doesn’t expect Nick and his fiancé to be because he said he would be in Washington, she runs into the couple.
+She’s wearing Nick’s bracelet and regrets the choice to wear it that night.

-When Beatriz leaves the bathroom stall, Nick’s fiance is waiting to confront her.
-She tells her Beatriz that she accepts Beatriz as the mistress but she and Nick need to be more discrete and confine their relationship to sex.
+When Beatriz leaves the bathroom stall, Nick’s fiancé is waiting to confront her.
+She tells Beatriz that she accepts Beatriz as the mistress, but she and Nick need to be more discrete and confine their relationship to sex.